Thorndon, Suffolk: History

 Thorndon is home to one church, All Saints' Church.
-Listed as a Grade II building since 1955, it displays exceptional 15th century carvings on its front of grinning lions and angels crafted locally in the nearby town of Occold.
+Listed as a Grade II building since 1955, it displays exceptional 15th-century carvings on its front of grinning lions and angels crafted locally in the nearby town of Occold.

 The boundaries of Thorndon have not changed, with the parish being located to the south of Eye.
-In the early 19th century, the only education people of the parish received was at Sunday school, as there were no schools in the parish until 1833, when an infant school was built.
+In the early 19th century, the only education people of the parish received was at Sunday school, as there were no schools in the parish until 1833 when an infant school was built.
 However, in 1856, it was brought and turned into a reformatory by Sir Edward Kerrison.
 This was subsequently acquired by the Kerrinson Trust and turned into a conference centre for the parish to use.

 Demographics

 The earliest records of Thorndon's population date back to 1811, with the total population being 580.
-In 1851, it reached its highest total population of 725, but then slowly decreased to the last recorded figure of 468 from the 2011 census; this could be due to a number of reasons, such as industrialisation and people moving to urban areas.
-However, in 1931 it dipped to its lowest population.
+In 1851, it reached its highest total population of 725, but then slowly decreased to the last recorded figure of 468 from the 2011 census; this could be due to some reasons, such as industrialisation and people moving to urban areas.
+However, in 1931, it dipped to its lowest population.
 Thorndon was home to 272 houses in 2014; in modern times there has been a drop in population meaning less cramped living conditions compared to the 139 houses when population was at 675 in 1870.

 90% of Thorndon is made up of White British people, with the other 10% being Black or Asian; this is mainly due to the rural location of the town.